 Free day to explore the surrounding area.
 Spend time in Sinaia and visit Peles Castle, arguably one of Romania's most beautiful palaces, once the summer residence of the Romanian kings and one of Romania's most important museums.
 The construction of the castle began in 1875 and the building was inaugurated in 1883.
 The castle has 160 rooms, opulently decorated with leather, ebony, walnut and mother of pearl, with invaluable collections of art and furniture.
 The castle was the final resting place for several Romanian monarchs, including King Carol I, who died here in 1914, as well as King Ferdinand and Queen Maria.
 Visit Brasov, a fairy-tale town founded in the 12th century by the Saxon settlers.
 Visit the Black Church, the largest Gothic-style church in South-Eastern Europe and the St. Nicholas Church, then the museum of the First Romanian School in Transylvania.
 On the return to Sinaia stop at Bran to visit the castle here, also known as Dracula's Castle.
 Built in the 14th century by the merchants from Brasov to protect the old border between Valahia and Transylvania.

 After breakfast drive to Sighisoara (158 kilometres), - the birthplace of Vlad the Impaler.
 The town, a Saxon medieval fortress, is part of the UNESCO World Cultural Heritage, as being the best preserved and continuously inhabited early medieval citadel in Eastern Europe.
 On route to Sibiu There are many places to stop en route for example Biertan and Medias.
-Continue to Sibiu (21 kilometres) and check-in Hotel Ibis or similar for 2 nights.
+Continue to Sibiu (21 kilometres) and check-in to a hotel for 2 nights.

 Spend the day exploring Sibiu and the surrounding areas.
 Sibiu was European Capital of Culture in 2007.
 See medieval shops and houses, the Small Square, the Liar Bridge, Huet Square and the Cathedral, where the son of Vlad the Impaler (another of Dracula's monikers) was assassinated.
 Drive to Sibiel Village (70 kilometres) and visit the Glass Icon Museum.
 This Museum, probably the largest museum of glass icons in the world, was founded by father Zosim Oanca in 1970, during the dark ages of the Ceausescu regime.
 The priest called the people to donate their hidden glass icons to the museum.
 At first, the museum had 200 icons but the number has increased to the current 600.